djhi/ra-tree/packages/ra-tree-ui-materialui/README.md

 - `actions`: A component displaying actions for each node
 - `submitOnEnter`: Enable or disable the automated form submission on enter
-- `undoable`: Enable or disable optimistic updates when editing a node
+- `undoable`: Enable or disable optimistic updates when editing a node.
+Defaults to `true`

 ### <DragPreview>